 12 February, seven days since last update – listening to the Top Gun Soundtrack

 D.I.Y.
 SCOBY from Commercial – Also a happy culture…I think.
 Growth is certainly slower.
 It was really thin before the heating pad was used, but it loved the heat too.
 Almost right away the liquid level dropped and the SCOBY appeared to tilt.
 I realized today that it was tilted because part of the SCOBY was clinging to the glass.
 As a result a new-new SCOBY is forming on the new surface.
-At the right angle the accidentally-divided SCOBY looks like a “y” laying on its side.
+So if you look at it at the right angle the accidentally-divided SCOBY looks like a “y” laying on its side.

 Tasting – I waited for Mister Jupiter to get home so we could try it together.
 We poured samples and sipped, it’s a good brew!
-We already enjoy kombucha, so we were ready for the the fizzy vinegar, and we loved it.
-I’m so happy we finally have a success (even though I had to purchase it).
+We already enjoy kombucha, so we were ready for the the fizzy vinegar, and we love it.
+I’m so happy we finally have a success even though I had to purchase it.

 Bottling & flavoring – I bought these 8.5oz swing top bottles (just the four pack because we move a lot and don’t need more glass).
 Besides, we don’t require flavored ‘booch, we just wanted to experiment a little.
 So I filled all four bottles: